bensonsamuel/this-wallet/readme.md

 4. In order to redirect users to a page, please enter the redirection code in refreshbalance.php

 Do let me know if there are any parts of the code that does not work/ Needs clarity.
 It has been tested across few implements.
-Demo is available at coinsecure.in/this-wallet.
-Live wallets are at use with investbitcoin.in and satoshi-karate.com.